 The difference between an Academic CV and a resume

 Resumes are concise documents of two pages or fewer that provide a succinct overview of your qualifications, skills, and experience.
 Because of this, they don’t go into a lot of detail and should only highlight why you’d be a good candidate for the job you’re applying for.

 Typically, when you’re applying for an industry-related position like a software developer, engineer, or accountant, you’ll use a resume to apply.

 When you’re applying for a fellowship, research, or teaching position, you’ll use an academic CV.
-It’s also the appropriate choice when you’re for a position in the medical, scientific, or any other academic position.
+It’s also the appropriate choice when you’re applying for a research-based position in medicine or the sciences.

 What should you include in an academic CV?

 - Header with contact information.